 Joshua asked Peter the above question three times, and Peter was duly upset by the questions.

 And parents who did not practice compassion towards their children while they were raising them, and who in not-so-subtle a manner push their children out the door when they reach 18 years of age, are not acting in love either.
 And that dynamic, dear reader, is exactly the love-less dynamic the U.S. culture promotes and puts on display constantly…it is ‘just the way it is’ for the vast majority and parents and their children.
 Selfishness rules over true love.
+Is it any wonder that so many of the people of the U.S. are cold-hearted materialists and narcissists?

-No, in truth, children who actually love their parents will, at a minimum, communicate with them on a daily basis and actively help those parents on a regular basis.
+In truth, children who actually love their parents will, at a minimum, communicate with them on a daily basis and actively help those parents on a regular basis.
 And at a minimum, if those parents who spent at least 18 years of their lives caring for their children need help in being cared for, then their children will care for them if they actually love them for the last years of their parents lives.
 If those children don’t do these things, then they can say to their parents a million times that “I love you”, but it is a self-serving lie.
 The simple truth is they value themselves more than anyone else, and thus they don’t love others including the one's who likely practiced love towards them for at least the first 18 years of their lives.
 Putting parents in a nursing home is one of the most egregious acts of selfishness perpetrated – I would call it utter loveless-ness and frankly evil - and to claim that “love” is motivating their decision to put their parents in a nursing 'home' is truly sickening and one of the most egregious examples of self-deceived selfishness.

 Love is often manifested in the important concept of friendship.
-Friends will regularly seek to help each other, and will sometimes act in a selfless way towards their friends, at least if they are good friends as opposed to merely acquaintances or merely friends based on mutual-selfish desires.
+Friends will regularly seek to help each other, and will regularly act in a selfless way towards their friends, at least if they are good friends as opposed to merely acquaintances or merely friends based on mutual-selfish desires.
 When we value someone, we don’t want to be apart from them, because then we cannot help them in real, daily life.

 That is what those who love do.
 They don’t turn their backs and walk away to pursue selfish and meaningless things, like power and money and entertainment, over actually practicing love toward those they say they value.
 There are few circumstances where people who truly love one another actually need to be apart.
 The vast majority of the non-togetherness of people who claim to love each other is because one or all parties value themselves more than others and thus are not actually practicing love.
 This does not mean they are never apart, or that there are not times they must be apart.
 But this will be temporary and hopefully the motivation is to share truth and show other people love, the most important ‘thing’ given to human kind.

 I can hear the incredulity.
-‘What are you talking about…what do you expect everyone to live in a commune?’
+‘What are you talking about…what do you expect everyone to live in a commune’?
 Well, I expect those who claim to be somehow following the real, historical Jesus of Nazareth to do what he says, for he does say, “If you love me, you will obey me” and "love one another".
 So, what disciples of The Light should do is to listen to the One who said, “A new command I give to you, that you love one another as I have loved you; for this is how people will know that you are my disciples, but only IF you love one another.”
 So, yes, all disciples of Joshua ought to be living with (or in close proximity to) and supporting other disciples, for this is what the love he taught does.

 If you are not truly a follower of the real, historical Joshua of Nazareth, but instead have created a ‘jesus’ to fit your life-style (the average Christian), then you will not practice love even while you insist you are.
 The average Christian lives no differently than the people they claim 'need to be saved', and what they love is self-evident - themselves, their money, their careers which enable them to make money and to gain power, their religion (building temples and their rituals), their hobbies, etc. just like non-christians.